shom-fr/xoa/doc/usages.cf.rst

 These accessors make it easy to use some of the :class:`xoa.cf.CFSpecs` capabilities.
-Here are some example of usage:
+Here are examples of use:

 .. ipython:: python